 Did you fly to another country to speak in your native language?
 Or did you come to learn?
 I think you came to learn.
 Don’t fall into the English trap while conversing with friends or asking for directions in tourist areas.
 And when you have some downtime after a long day of sightseeing?
 Don’t succumb to your favorite homeland TV show.
 Take that opportunity to dive headfirst into the culture.
 For example, if you are living with a homestay family, have a look at primetime television shows in Argentina.
 Or read the local newspaper.
 Or listen to the national radio.
 You get the idea.

 DO: Tell any locals you meet that you are practicing your Spanish skills.
-Not only should they be more inclined to have back-and-forth with you, it may dwindle their urge for them to practice English with you.
+Not only should they be more inclined to have a back-and-forth with you, but it may also dwindle their urge for them to practice English with you.
 This is your time to shine.
 Indulge yourself.

 7. Don’t lose faith